Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 umask 0022              # set the umask with a default sticky bit of 0

-chmod +t mydir          # set the sticky bit chmod 1777 mydir        # set permission and the sticky bit (see below)
+chmod +t mydir          # set the sticky bit chmod 1777 mydir        # set permission and the sticky bit
 ```

 #### SUID and SGID